hippke/tls/docs/source/Command.rst

 .. note::

    In the current TLS version, custom transit shapes can not be defined with the command line interface.
-Use the Python interface instead.
+If you have a use case for more complex searches using the command line interface, please `open an issue on Github <https://github.com/hippke/tls/issues/new/choose>`_ and I will add it to the next version.
+As of now, I am not sure if anybody will use this functionality.

 Config file